gopherine/evmos-conploy/README.md

 with smartcontracts.
 Use the below command.
 The make command is just for convinience here.
 If you would like to build and trigger manually you can do that as well.

+NOTE: After deployment you will get TxHash and Address for the contract that was deployed on the chain, for now we are not having any method to persist those.Thus, save it in .env under CONTRACT_HASH and CONTRACT_HASH respectively.

 ```
 # Deploy contract